amolsarva/dadsinterviewbot/docs/netlify-migration-guide.md

 - `NETLIFY_BLOBS_STORE` (optional override; omit to use the default)
 - Optional overrides if you host the store elsewhere: `NETLIFY_BLOBS_API_URL`, `NETLIFY_BLOBS_EDGE_URL`, `NETLIFY_BLOBS_PUBLIC_BASE_URL`.

-> Without the token or site ID the runtime falls back to the in-memory store.
-Diagnostics will warn with `mode: "memory"` until you add the secrets and redeploy.
+> Without the token or site ID the runtime blocks storage operations.
+Diagnostics will warn with `mode: "missing"` until you add the secrets and redeploy.

 ## 4. Wire the AI + email providers
 Add any production credentials you use today: